 However, if they prove useful to you, please consider making a donation to show your support and appreciation for my work.
 Developing software is an expensive and time-consuming hobby, fun as it may be, and your help is very welcome.

-To make a donation, just send me an to let me know how much you wish to give and I’ll contact you via Paypal so that you can donate easily and securely.
+To make a donation, just send me an indicating how much you wish to give and I’ll contact you to let you know how you can donate easily and securely.

 ⇒ Make sure you download the correct version of GreekTranscoder for you Operating System (macOS or Windows):